 Through these methods of un-work, self will weaken and lose its controlling influence on your heart.
-With the restoration of humility before God, you are now able to position yourself “in Christ,” abiding and receiving the spiritual nourishment from the Holy Spirit.
+With the restoration of humility before God, you are now able to position yourself “in Christ,” abiding and receiving spiritual nourishment from the Holy Spirit.

-Understanding the blessings attained through humility provides insight on how a loving God uses suffering for your good.
+Understanding the blessings attained through humility provides insight into how a loving God uses suffering for your good.
 God will use suffering as a means to cultivate humility.
 (Psalm 119:71) I show this staged process in the next mind map.

 First Stage: After regeneration, you begin the lifelong journey of leaving the old control of self, and through humility, you grow in your ability to walk in the Spirit.
 Immature, you may at first fear the loss of control humility requires, but come to accept the command.

 Difficulties from the fallen reality enter, leading to reverent prayers of deliverance.
 Their desires were in-line with God’s will; good marriage, reaping from God-glorifying labor, and safety and healing.